Bio-protocol/BS-seq_Analysis/README.md

 7.	bedtools (https://bedtools.readthedocs.io/en/latest/)
 8. ViewBS (Huang et al., 2018; https://github.com/xie186/ViewBS)

+The software that has been used in this protocol can be downloaded from the links.
+Detailed installation instructions can also be found on the links or in the README.txt file of the respective software.

 ## Reference data
 ### Download raw data of B73 inbred line
 ```